zoobzio/pipz/docs/concepts/processors.md

 Processors are the fundamental building blocks of pipz.
 Every data transformation, validation, or side effect is implemented as a processor.

-## The Processor Interface
+## The Power of the Chainable Interface

-At its core, a processor is anything that implements this simple interface:
+At its core, pipz is built on a single interface:

 ```go
 type Chainable[T any] interface {